 For the next 7 decades it was thought to be alone on the edge of the solar system.
 In 1995 Dan Brown discovered another similar body orbiting in the outer solar system.
 Since then many more similar objects have been discovered.
 So in 2000 the IAU International Astronomical Union decided to re-classify Pluto and all the larger of the new discoveries as Dwarf Planets.
 Public sentimentality protested against the demotion of 'poor old Pluto' but logic has prevailed and the IAU decision stands.
 This does not take anything away from Pluto at all.
 In 2015 the New Horizons spacecraft flew by Pluto after a 9.5 year journey and discovered that Pluto and its moon system are surprisingly varied little worlds.

-find sizable objects in the Kuiper Belt.
+Astronomers continue to find sizable objects in the Kuiper Belt.

 The illustration shows some of the largest bodies, including Neptune's captured moon Triton.